this-is-angular/ngrx-essentials-course/docs/chapter-3.md

-# Chapter 3 - NgRx: the What
+---
+title: "Chapter 3: NgRx: The What"
+sidebar_position: 3
+---

 ## What is NgRx?

 ### Flux design pattern

 During the last decade, Facebook has popularized an approach in building single page Web Applications called the [Flux](https://facebook.github.io/flux/docs/in-depth-overview/).
 [Redux](https://redux.js.org/), a vastly popular state management library for React, is built using the Flux approach, and so is NgRx.
 They have similar (almost the same) concepts, and serve the same need.
 NgRx can be called "Redux + RxJS".
 It combines the simplicity and centralization of Redux with the power of `Observables`.

 #### So what is Flux?